rjmoggach/python-moshion/README.md

 incoming clip.
 Give it a try.

 This has all been done before but usually only produces another video and without alot of flexibility for what we need.
-We work in discreet frames so **moshion** takes two image sequences, encodes them to create a moshed video and then extracts the new *moshed* frames as a new image sequence.
+We work with discrete frames so **moshion** accordingly takes two image sequences, splices them together, encodes them, deletes the I-frames to create a moshed video and then extracts the *moshed* frames as a new image sequence.

 ## Contributing